 Michael’s photographs have been published in and on the covers of magazines, calendars, textbooks and music CD’s.
-He is represented by art galleries in the U.S. and Europe, and his fine art prints are held internationally in private collections.
-Publications and clients include Arte Fotográfico, Backpacker magazine; View Camera magazine; Rangefinder magazine; Broughton Quarterly; T-Mobile; The Wilderness Society; Campaign for America’s Wilderness; USDA Forest Service; Brooks/Cole, and more.
+He is represented by art galleries and his fine art prints are held internationally in private collections.
+HIs many publication credits and clients include Arte Fotográfico, Backpacker magazine; View Camera magazine; Rangefinder magazine; Broughton Quarterly; T-Mobile; The Wilderness Society; Campaign for America’s Wilderness; Sierra Club; USDA Forest Service; Brooks/Cole, and more.
 Awards and recognition include International Photography Awards, Prix de la Photographie, Paris, and Black & White Spider Awards.

 Michael owns and operates Death Valley Photo Tours – Death Valley’s leading photo workshop and tour company – and Great Printer Profiles, the leader in custom printer profiles.
-He photographs with both a 4”x5” view camera and high-resolution digital, and leads photo workshops and tours for photographers of all levels.
-He lives in an historic 100-year-old California bungalow in Long Beach, California, with his wife Shauna, and their menagerie of rescued animals (including Mojave the dog).
+He photographs with both a 4”x5” large format view camera and high-resolution DSLR and leads photo workshops and tours for photographers of all levels.
+He and his wife, Shauna, live in Lakewood, California, and are owned by an assortment of rescued felines.